dylancobb/learn_express/README.md

 - I learned how `app.use()` can be used to define middleware functions to be used with Express.
 - I learned about the Model View Controller application architecture, and extracted callbacks to separate modules in the `/controllers` directory.

+### Lesson 10

+- EJS, and templating with layouts and partials were introduced as a way to control the view and modularise the way in which HTML/CSS is served.